demisto/content/Releases/LatestRelease/ProofpointTAP_v2.md

-Proofpoint TAP integration rewrite
-- fixed - some incidents were missing if the fetch was stopped
-- fixed - fetch incidents logic - the old integration was always reaching to /all route path
+- Improved implementation and funcationality of fetching incidents.
+- Fixed and issue in which not all incidents were fetched.